Important Global Message

 Traffic Signals & Signs

-The Traffic Signals and Signs Division (TS&S) of the Miami-Dade Public Works and Waste Management Department is responsible for operating and maintaining Miami-Dade County's traffic-related infrastructure to assure the safe and efficient flow of pedestrian and vehicular traffic on the arterial street network.
+The Traffic Signals and Signs Division (TS&S) of the Miami-Dade Transportation and Public Works Department is responsible for operating and maintaining Miami-Dade County's traffic-related infrastructure to assure the safe and efficient flow of pedestrian and vehicular traffic on the arterial street network.
 TS&S has approximately 130 professional, technical and support staff working in the following areas.

 Traffic signal operations and maintenance